T-J-Summer/Final-Project/README.md

 #### What do i plan to investigate?
 ## Finding the best dataset
 #### What dataset am I looking at in order to find this?
-I have decided to get my data from Big Query public datasets because I wanted to explore global data in order to explore my question and answer wether my hypothesis is correct.
-I also wanted to use Google BgQuery for this data because I have been using it for the past 9 weeks and have found that it is extremely up to date with some data being recorded from 2-3 days ago.
+I have decided to get my data from BigQuery public datasets because I wanted to test a hypothesis that I initially formulated: "the quality of education positively affects the economic and social success of a country."
+I have chosen to use SQL language to obtain and filter my data initial dataset as it would make my subsequent data exploration in Pandas faster.
+Moreover, BigQuery's SQL engine is powerful, which could also reduce the time I would spend exploring the initial data.
 Because of this i am choosing to look at the international data from BigQuery, i am going to use ‘internatinal_education’ because it has all the statistics regarding student population in each country, this dataset has all countries and the population of different school sectors (e.g. Secondary, Primary…).